NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 x=cosθ<br>
 I considered the following:<br>
 <br>
-The values ??are arbitrary, but they are just a concept.<br>
+The values are arbitrary, but they are just a concept.<br>
 The apparent velocity of an object, vab, is:<br>
 In the range of 0π.<br>
 <table>